basecamp/marginalia/README.md

 MySQL only, currently.
 Tested with mysql and mysql2 gems.
 Patches are welcome for other database adapters (with tests, of course).

+## Thanks

+Big thanks to @thoughtbot's Paperclip gem, which inspired the Rails 2 and 3 style supported Railtie code.

 ## License

 MIT.
 Please see `LICENSE`.